User Module

 file: ./mymodule.py

 ### Called when this module is loaded.
-The params are the parameters in the configuration file.
+The params are the parameters from the configuration file.

 def _initialize(params):